mbruges/zola/content/learn/textbook/gp-coursework.md

 7. The team also collaborates to write a planning document – the Explanation of Research and Planning, which explains their decisions and planned actions.
 8. They collaborate to produce the Evidence of Action.
 9. Each **individual** team member also produces a Reflective Paper, in which they reflect on the whole project and their experiences and learning, and evaluate their teamwork and the action taken.

-### List of Topics

-- Arts in society
-- Change in culture and communities
-- Climate change, energy and resources
-- Conflict and peace
-- Development, trade and aid
-- Digital world
-- Education for all
-- Employment
-- Environment, pollution and conservation
-- Globalisation
-- Health and wellbeing
-- Law and criminality
-- Media and communication
-- Migration and urbanisation
-- Political power and action
-- Poverty and inequality
-- Social identity and inclusion
-- Sport and recreation
-- Technology, industry and innovation Transport, travel and tourism
-- Values and beliefs
-- Water, food and agriculture

 ### Example issues